Think like a software tester.

 Mark Twain

-we are moving from geocities.com/xtremetesting
+We are moving from geocities.com/xtremetesting

 Think like a software tester.